mnit-rtmc/iris/docs/controllers.md

 ## Setup JSON

-Cnfiguration data read from the controller is stored as JSON in `setup`.
+Configuration data read from the controller is stored as JSON in `setup`.

 Key          | Value
 -------------|--------------------------------